python/cpython/Doc/library/stdtypes.rst

 .. note::

-   The formatting operations described here are obsolete and my go away in future versions of Python.
+   The formatting operations described here are obsolete and may go away in future versions of Python.
 Use the new :ref:`string-formatting` in new code.

 String objects have one unique built-in operation: the ``%`` operator (modulo).